-Converting from Box Notes to HTML
+Converting from Box Notes to HTML or other formats

 boxnotes2html is a tool to convert Box Notes to html, markdown or plain text